jpwu23/notetakerapplication/README.md

 N/A

 ## Usage
-Go to link: https://notetaker-bootcamp-59f99dd8dc39.herokuapp.com/ to deploy and use the application.
+Go to link: https://notetaker-bootcamp-59f99dd8dc39.herokuapp.com/ to see deployed application.
 Alternatively download the files from this Github repository and initialize an instance of express by opening server.js in integrated terminal.
 Then run the command npm start, ensuring all the node.js and other dependencies are pre-installed.